CaioEspindola/-Practicing-javaScript-Part-3/README.md

 # -Practicing-javaScript-Part-3

 Somes sketches and studies to practice more javaScript and git/github.

-* Objects
+- Objects
-Print Infos, accessing data, adding and changing.
+  Print Infos, accessing data, adding and changing, access object with functions and forEach.